 Researchers in many disciplines, inside and outside the University, would benefit from better access to the variety of expertise on quantitative techniques available on campus.
-The Committee identifies at least four areas in which the Center might play a part.
+The Committee identifies at least three areas in which the Center might play a part.

-- Interdisciplinary Groups.
-A number of important intellectual, social, and policy ۲ problems cut across disciplinary lines.
-The units on campus most closely identified with these problems often lack social science expertise - both substantive and methodological.
-For example, the Center for Health Service Research in Primary Care in the Medical School has expressed an eagerness to work with quantitative social scientists.
-Similarly, the Institute of Transportation Studies has expressed interest both in transportation economics and in promoting quantitative methods useful to their mission in social science departments (see Section 2.2.B above).
-One can easily imagine interests in similar sorts of cooperation in units such as the Law School.
-The Center should actively promote interdisciplinary groupings centered on important topics or problems.
-This could involve a variety of activities from coordinating initial contacts among relevant to faculty, to brokering support for graduate student research in these areas (which are often well funded, but in need of appropriately trained students), to sponsoring lecture series and seminars.
-Active groups within the Center would also increase the attractiveness of UC Davis social scientists (faculty and post-doctoral fellows) in non-social science units by providing them with a natural venue for developing contacts in primary social science departments.
-Such groups might also become active participants in the evolving functions of the Center discussed in Part Four below - especially with respect to a survey research center and research and consulting outreach. - Methodological overviews.
+- Methodological overviews.
 The Center should offer two or three times a quarter approximately two-hour-long talks that provide an introduction to the nature and purpose of particular techniques with practical illustrations of their application.
-Examples might include nonparametric and semiparametric regressions, Bayesian methods, survival analysis, bootstrapping and Monte Carlo methods, neural networks, the construction of survey questions, structural equations modeling, and spatial statistics. - Short courses.
+Examples might include nonparametric and semiparametric regressions, Bayesian methods, survival analysis, bootstrapping and Monte Carlo methods, neural networks, the construction of survey questions, structural equations modeling, and spatial statistics. - ♦ Short courses.
 Researchers often need to acquire expertise in a quantitative technique for which there is no available course in the University or for which they do not have the time to commit an entire quarter of classwork.
-The Center should offer at least once a year, probably in summer, a short course aimed at filling this gap.
+The Center should offer at least once in year, probably in summer, a short course aimed at filling this gap.
 The course would be open to faculty, graduate students, and possibly to professionals from outside the University.
 A wide variety of courses might be offered.
 For example, courses on software, such as structural-equations modeling using programs such as LISREL or AMOS, multilevel hierarchical analysis using HLM, or courses on Gauss, S+ or other packages.
 Some of these courses might be given by the software vendors, others using campus resources.
 Other courses could focus on particular techniques.

-For example, on any of the topics listed under methodological overviews above or on such topics as robust regression sampling methods, or generalized additive models.
+For example, on any of the topics listed under methodological overviews above or on such topics as robust regression sampling methods, or generalized additive models. - ◆ Lecture series.

-Lecture series.
 Many departments do not regularly invite speakers on primarily methodological topics and, department seminars, while they are usually open to all comers, tend to be seen as in-house events that are often overlooked by students and faculty in other departments.
 The Center should, therefore, sponsor its own lecture series with the aim of keeping researchers at UC Davis in touch with cutting edge quantitative methodologies across the social sciences.
 Professor Colin Cameron organized a successful lecture series along these lines in Spring 1997 and Spring 1998.
 The Institute of Governmental Affairs (IGA) has for some time sponsored a half-day Quantitative Social Science Symposium every other year which partly addresses the same need.
 What is needed is adequate funding and continuing organizational commitment, which a properly financed Center would provide.